trekcc-ops/gemp-stccg/docs/actionResults.md

 when playing a card "on the table" aka to a player's core.
 In those cases, this property will not be included.
 When included, this represents the played card's "parent card".
 Examples:
   * When playing a personnel aboard a ship, the ship is the destination.
-  * When playing Venus Drug on a location, the destination is either the bottom mission of that location (or the card representing a non-mission, like Bajoran Wormhole).
+  * When playing Venus Drug on a location, the destination is the card representing that location (like Bajoran Wormhole or the bottom mission card at a mission).
   * When downloading Equipment to a site, the site is the destination.
 * <b>toCore</b> (boolean) - TRUE if the card is played to a player's core; FALSE otherwise
 * <b>isDownload</b> (boolean) - TRUE if the card was downloaded; FALSE otherwise